We explain the complex secondary school system in the Netherlands, including the three academic streams and various international options.

 Once you receive the recommendation from your child’s school on which stream they should follow, it’s time to apply to your choice of secondary institution.
 Let’s take a look at the process, the costs, and if you still have doubts, the pros and cons of public Dutch schools.

 Applying to government-funded secondary schools in the Netherlands

 The school application policy varies per city.
 Usually, you may apply for all the schools that offer the level of your child’s stream advies (recommendation from your primary school) in your city.
 If this type of school is not available in your (smaller) town, your kid may apply for the schools in a nearby bigger town as well.
 It is very common for students to cycle up to 30–45 minutes to school, crisscrossing through the city.

 In most bigger cities, enrolment is decided by a lottery procedure carried out by the municipality.
 The students need to make a preference list of a (vast) number of schools.
 On the day of the lottery, which is usually around April, they will hear at which school they got a place.
 This procedure always leads to many relieved students, but also some who end up with their 10th school of preference and are (understandably) very frustrated.

 Costs of schools in the Netherlands

 Almost all schools in the Netherlands are funded by the government, and the overall quality of both openbare and bijzondere schools is high.
-Education at these schools is free, but you will be asked for a voluntarily parent contribution (‘ouderbijdrage‘) with which the school pays for extra things like cultural activities, library books, excursions, and various school trips (in the penultimate year, it is very common to go on a ‘work week’ to another European city).
+Education at these schools is free, but you will be asked for a voluntary parent contribution (ouderbijdrage) with which the school pays for extra things like cultural activities, library books, excursions, and various school trips (in the penultimate year, it is very common to go on a work week to another European city).